andrewt0301/hse-acos-course/docs/software/ejudge/ejudge.md

 # Downloading and installing.

-The download URL for the laster Ejudge version 3.8.0 is this:
+The download URL for the latest Ejudge version 3.8.0 is this:

 http://ejudge.ru/download/ejudge-3.8.0.tgz